platformsh/platformsh-docs/src/development/going-live.md

 These ALIAS/CNAME/ANAME records resolves on request the IP address of the destination record and serves it as if it would be the IP address for the apex domain requested.
 If the IP address for the destination changes, the IP address for the mapped domain changes automatically as well.

 Platform.sh recommends ensuring that your DNS Provider supports dynamic apex domains before registering your domain name with them.
+If you are using a DNS Provider that does not support dynamic apex domains then you will be unable to use `example.com` with Platform.sh, and will need to use only `www.example.com` (or similar) instead.

 ## SSL in Production